unb-libraries/islandora_newspaper_import/README.md

 Some assumptions about the source data are made for the sake of sanity:
 +   All images for an issue must reside in a single path.
 +   That path must contain a file named issue_metadata.inc.php, which provides metadata for that issue based on the sample model given in issue_metadata.inc.php.example.
-+   All images must be in TIF format, and have an extension of TIF.
++   All images must be in JPG format, and have an extension of jpg.
-+   The names of the images should be the page number of the issue they represent (001.TIF, 002.TIF, etc.)
++   The names of the images should be the page number of the issue they represent (001.jpg, 002.jpg, etc.)
-+   In the case of missing pages, be sure to omit those pages from the numbering sequence (007.TIF, 008.TIF, 010.TIF).
++   In the case of missing pages, be sure to omit those pages from the numbering sequence (007.jpg, 008.jpg, 010.jpg).
 The missing pages should be noted in the MISSING_PAGES variable defined in issue_metadata.inc.php

 ## Setup
 Install this script as a drush command.